ISN Admissions Process

 1.1 ISN endeavours to have fair and equitable processes for admission into all courses.

 1.2 Application for admission is done online through ISN’s web page.

 1.3 Applications for course entry must be made prior to cut off dates published on the website for individual course offerings.

-1.4 Applications will consist of submission of an application form together with original documentation outlining student achievements, past secondary and tertiary education results, and references where applicable.
+1.4 Applications will consist of submission of an application form together with certified original documentation outlining student achievements, past secondary and tertiary education results, and references where applicable.

 1.5 Applications can be received at any time throughout the year although cut off dates will be published for commencement within any given semester.